lana-20/adb-commands/README.md

 - _adb shell dumpsys battery reset_

 ### [Memory Allocations](https://developer.android.com/studio/command-line/dumpsys#ViewingAllocations)

 Inspect an app's memory usage in one of two ways:
 1. Over a period of time using <code>procstats</code>.
+- Get application memory usage stats over the last three hours, in human-readable format
+   - _adb shell dumpsys procstats --hours 3_
 2. At a particular point in time using <code>meminfo</code>.
+- Record a snapshot of how the app's memory is divided between different types of RAM allocation
+   - _adb shell dumpsys meminfo package_name|pid [-d]_

+   The <code>-d</code> flag prints more info related to Dalvik and ART memory usage.
+The output lists all of your app's current allocations, measured in KBs.

+The output lists all of your app's current allocations, measured in kilobytes.
 ----

 [dumpsys](https://developer.android.com/studio/command-line/dumpsys)